Canon 2000D vs 700D

 - Faster burst: Shoots at higher frequency (5 vs 3 flaps/sec) to capture the decisive moment.

 - More heavily discounted: Has been around for much longer (launched in March 2013).

-If the number of relative strengths (bullet points above) is taken as a guide, the 2000D emerges as the winner of the contest (8 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 2000D comes out slightly ahead of the 700D (10 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Other camera comparisons